shaneknapp/docs/content/admin/new_hub.md

 ### Create the hub deployment locally

-In the `cal-icor-hubs/deployments` directory, run `cookiecutter`.
+From the `cal-icor-hubs/deployments` directory, run `cookiecutter`.
 This sets up the hub's configuration directory:

 ``` bash